By Doreen Hemlock

 I learned construction, punch-out work, leasing and managing apartments, budgets, due diligence on new buys.
 Later, I went out on my own.
 With a partner, we did a bunch of condo conversions, and then, I came up with the current concept.

 Q. When and why did you start Spacio?

 We started in Coral Springs in 2007 to go after homeowners who wanted basic renovations.
 We built a beautiful showroom, and the recession came, so we went lean, down to my partner and myself.
 Back then, you’d call me and say, “I have a dry-wall repair,” and I’d be there.

 From that, we went across the street to The Mint and changed our business model.
 We opened up a design center to offer a turnkey package, a one-stop shop.
-We did construction and even worked with furniture providers if you wanted.
+We have a team of professional glass shopfront fitters and we did construction and even worked with furniture providers if you wanted.
 Mint was 532 units.
 Our average ticket at Ivy was $10,000, and at Mint, about $30,000.
 So, we ended up doing seven other buildings at the same time.
 We became known as the condo contractor.